epic-kitchens/C5-Multi-Instance-Retrieval/README.md

 To participate and submit results to the challenge, refer to the [Multi-Instance Retrieval Codalab Challenge](https://competitions.codalab.org/competitions/26138)

+Full information about how to use the jPoSE code can be found [here](https://github.com/mwray/Joint-Part-of-Speech-Embeddings).
-Full information about how to use the jPoSE and MI-MM codes can be found [here](https://github.com/mwray/Joint-Part-of-Speech-Embeddings) and [here](https://github.com/adrianofragomeni/MI-MM),respectively.
+Full information about how to use the MI-MM code can be found [here](https://github.com/adrianofragomeni/MI-MM).

 ## Trained Models